brightmart/text_classification/README.md

 using this jupyter notebook.

+If you want to try a model now, you can dowload cached file from above, then go to folder 'a02_TextCNN', run

+     python  p7_TextCNN_train.py

+it will use data from cached files to train the model, and print loss and F1 score periodically.

 old sample data source:
 if you need some sample data and word embedding per-trained on word2vec, you can find it in closed issues, such as: